-Director, Center for Apheresis and Stem Cell Handling, Karolinska University Hospital
+Director, Center for Apheresis and Stem Cell Handling

 Wallenberg Clinical Research Fellow 2014-2017

-We work with cell lines, primary cell cultures, transgenic animals (zebrafish and mice) and actual patient materials to discover novel pathophysiological pathways of relevance for patients with reduced renal function.
-Our data is generated using conventional and novel biomedical methods in combination with advanced imaging, proteomic analysis and transgenic animals.
+We work with cell lines, primary cell cultures, transgenic animals (zebrafish and mice) and human tissues to discover novel pathophysiological pathways of relevance for complications in patients with reduced renal function.
+Our data is generated using conventional and novel biomedical methods in combination with advanced imaging, proteomic analysis and single-cell RNA sequencing.

 About chronic kidney disease